channyeintun/chan/README.md

 `Chan` is built on three core pillars:

-1.  **TUI (React/Ink):** A highly interactive terminal UI that provides real-time feedback, grouped tool execution transcripts, and dynamic progress indicators.
+1.  **TUI (Silvery):** A highly interactive terminal UI that provides real-time feedback, grouped tool execution transcripts, and dynamic progress indicators.
 2.  **Go Engine:** A high-performance backend that handles the agent loop, tool execution (bash, file system, git, search), and project-level orchestration with built-in permission gating.
 3.  **Artifacts:** First-class outputs in the runtime, not just overflow containers.
 Plans, task lists, walkthroughs, search reports, diff previews, and other structured work products are persisted, reviewable, and surfaced in a dedicated panel.